Theodor Pištěk (artist): Life and career

 Pištěk's first solo exhibition was in 1960 at the Film Club in Prague.
-In 1964–1968 he was included in exhibitions by the Concretist Club.
-In 1964 he acquired a new studio from Hugo Demartini in Vinohrady.
-In the 1960s he was a racing driver, and he competed on circuits and in the European Cup (1967–1969).
-In 1967 he worked as a costume designer on František Vláčil's films Markéta Lazarová and The Valley of the Bees, and was one of the artists who designed the Czechoslovak pavilion at Expo 67 in Montreal.
-In 1972–1973 he was nominated for the Czechoslovak national circuit racing team.
+In 1964–1968, he was included in exhibitions by the Concretist Club.
+In 1964, he acquired a new studio from Hugo Demartini in Vinohrady.
+In the 1960s, he was a racing driver, and he competed on circuits and in the European Cup (1967–1969).
+In 1967, he worked as a costume designer on František Vláčil's films Marketa Lazarová and The Valley of the Bees, and was one of the artists who designed the Czechoslovak pavilion at Expo 67 in Montreal.
+In 1972–1973, he was nominated for the Czechoslovak national circuit racing team.
 Pištěk stopped racing in 1974, but he drew on his experience as a racing driver to co-write with Vláčil the screenplay for a film called Rally.
-Since 1975 Pištěk has concentrated on painting.
-He is usually considered a photorealist, but in the Eastern Bloc such paintings almost always had a clandestine symbolism that could be read between the lines.
+Since 1975, Pištěk has concentrated on painting.
+He was usually considered a photorealist, but in the Eastern Bloc such paintings almost always had a clandestine symbolism that could be read between the lines.

-In 1977 a cycle of paintings by Pištěk received a special mention from the jury at the International Festival of Painting in Cagnes-sur-Mer in France, together with a grant that allowed him to visit artists’ studios.
-After his success in France several Czech galleries bought his paintings.
-In the 1980s he worked as a costume designer for Miloš Forman, winning an Oscar for Amadeus (1984), for which he was also nominated for a British Academy Film Award.
+In 1977, a cycle of paintings by Pištěk received a special mention from the jury at the International Festival of Painting in Cagnes-sur-Mer in France, together with a grant that allowed him to visit artists’ studios.
+After his success in France, several Czech galleries bought his paintings.
+In the 1980s, he worked as a costume designer for Miloš Forman, winning an Oscar for Amadeus (1984), for which he was also nominated for a British Academy Film Award.
 For his work on Forman's next film, Valmont (1989), he was nominated for the same two awards, and he won a César Award from the Académie des Arts et Techniques du Cinéma.
-In the United States he accepted an invitation to become a member of the Academy of Motion Picture Arts and Sciences.
+In the United States, he accepted an invitation to become a member of the Academy of Motion Picture Arts and Sciences.

-In 1987 he exhibited artworks and costume designs at the Henry Art Gallery in Seattle and the Lincoln Center in New York, as well as Indianapolis and Sydney in Australia.
+In 1987, he exhibited artworks and costume designs at the Henry Art Gallery in Seattle and the Lincoln Center in New York, as well as Indianapolis and Sydney in Australia.
 Pištěk's exhibition in Seattle was curated by Meda Mládková and introduced by Zbigniew Brzezinski.

-In 1990 Theodor Pištěk became the chairman of Václav Havel's Prague Castle's arts council and was commissioned to design new uniforms for the Prague Castle Guard.
-He initiated the Jindřich Chalupecký Award for young artists, becoming one of its founders (alongside Václav Havel and Jiří Kolář).
+In 1990, Theodor Pištěk became the chairman of Václav Havel's Prague Castle's arts council and was commissioned to design new uniforms for the Prague Castle Guard.
+He initiated the Jindřich Chalupecký Award for young artists, becoming one of its founders (alongside Havel and Jiří Kolář).